krustmin/Real-Time_SuperResolution/README.md

 # SR-Results
-  This Reulsts is not Lastest Version.
+  This Results is not Lastest Version.
 These are images that were made as samples before.

 ## 1. Animations
 ###   A. Tom & Jerry

 ## 2. Games